 When you are comparing the price of quartz countertops from various suppliers you’ll need to make sure that you’re making a correct comparison.

-For example, the $39.95 price per square foot that you see advertised may actually end up costing a lot more than the $80 per square foot option you see somewhere else.
-The $80 option may already include all of the extras while $39.95 includes absolutely none of them.
+For example, the $39.95 price per square foot that you see advertised may cost a lot more than the $80 per square foot option you see elsewhere.
+The $80 option may already include all of the extras, while $39.95 has absolutely none.

 In the end, only the final total counts.
-On average, the price of quartz counters per square foot on a 40 square foot counter will run anywhere from $2,500 up to $4,000 or more.
-That’s quite the wide range so it’s important to know exactly what’s included and where to shop to get the best price on quartz.
+On average, the price of quartz counters per square foot on a 40-square foot counter will run anywhere from $2,500 to $4,000 or more.
+That’s quite a wide range, so it’s important to know what’s included and where to shop to get the best price on quartz.

 Another factor to consider is the quality of the slab.
-You’ll need to make sure that you are buying from a reputable company.
+You’ll need to make sure you buy from a reputable company.

-Slabs are making their way over from China and many people have problems with them.
-The Countertop Investigator tells us that they get an email almost every day from someone in China that sells them, and they don’t even sell any actual kitchen worktops.
-Imagine how actively fabricators and dealers are being pursued and how temping it must be for them to start sourcing crazy low cost material.
+Slabs are making their way over from China, and many people have problems with them.
+The Countertop Investigator tells us that they get an email from someone in China that sells them almost every day, and they don’t even sell any actual kitchen worktops.
+Imagine how actively fabricators and dealers are being pursued and how tempting it must be for them to start sourcing crazy low-cost material.

-You’ll need to make sure that you are buying a high quality piece of quartz from established companies such as Silestone, Cambria®, Caesarstone, Zodiaq® etc. This is a major purchase and you certainly won’t want to rip them out again if you find they just aren’t up to par.
+You’ll need to ensure that you buy a high-quality piece of quartz from established companies such as Silestone, Cambria®, Caesarstone, Zodiaq®, etc. This is a significant purchase, and you won’t want to rip them out again if you find they aren’t up to par.

 The Return On Investment

-Another thing to consider how much they will increase the value of your entire house.
+Another thing to consider is how much they will increase the value of your entire house.

-If you’re going to be selling your home in the near future you may need to replace the yellow stained laminate you currently have with a new one anyway.
+If you’re selling your home soon, you may need to replace the yellow-stained laminate you currently have with a new one.
 It’s estimated that you’ll see a rise in the sale price of your home by 3% to 7%.
-Of course, this is just an average and will definitely vary from home to home.
+Of course, this is just an average and will vary from home to home.

 The return on investment value does not only include the cost of the countertop.
-It also includes the personal enjoyment that you get out of it along with its practical value.
-The kitchen is the place where people assemble in the morning to talk about the day ahead and the place where people gather in the evening to enjoy a quick snack before going to bed.
+It also consists of the personal enjoyment you get from it and its practical value.
+The kitchen is where people assemble in the morning to talk about the day ahead and where people gather in the evening to enjoy a quick snack before going to bed.

-Overall, you need to look at the bigger picture when you are examining the cost of a bright, shiny, new quartz countertop.
-Get the total of the slab, the installation and any extras you need before making any price comparisons.
-This is the only true way to find out whether you’re getting a great deal or just getting taken for a great deal.
+Overall, it would help if you looked at the bigger picture when examining the cost of a bright, shiny, new quartz countertop.
+Get the total of the slab, the installation, and any extras you need before making any price comparisons.
+This is the only accurate way to determine whether you’re getting a great deal or just getting taken for a great deal.